 The following findings are of particular concern:

 The focus is to distinguish causes that require immediate treatment from others.
-Clinical findings provide important clues (see Table 7: Symptoms of Genitourinary Disorders: Some Causes of Scrotal Pain).
+Clinical findings provide important clues (see Some Causes of Scrotal Pain).

 Severe, sudden onset of pain suggests testicular torsion or renal calculus.
 Pain from epididymitis, incarcerated hernia, or appendicitis is of more gradual onset.
 Patients with torsion of the testicular appendage present with moderate pain that develops over a few days; pain is localized to the upper pole.
 Bilateral pain suggests infection (eg, orchitis, particularly if accompanied by fever and viral symptoms) or a referred cause.
 Flank pain that radiates to the scrotum suggests renal calculus or, in men > 55 yr, abdominal aortic aneurysm.